Logging, Log File Rotation, and Syslog Tutorial

 Syslog Overview:

 Note that many PAM modules send log messages to syslogd.
-Also, some systems have a separate log daemon for the kernel, klogd, that you may need to configure.
+Also, some systems use a separate log daemon for kernel messages, often called klogd that you may need to configure.
+(With Fedora, klogd just passes messages to syslog via the “kern” facility.)

 Syslog.conf Syntax:

-Aside from blank lines and comment lines, syslog.conf has lines with two parts:
+Aside from blank lines and comment lines, syslog.conf has rule lines, with two parts:

 Syslog Selectors — Facilities and Priorities:

-There is no way to define your own facilities but there are many predefined ones:
+There is no way to define your own facilities but there are many predefined ones (up to 23 in all, depending on which syslog you use):

 Note that syslog trusts the software to use the correct facility when sending a log message.